Eliminating “Wasteful” Drugs Can Reduce Healthcare Spending

 *Savings calculated based on member weighted average PMPM, net of rebates and administrative fees, for clients where reliable prior plan cost data are available.

-Below are various examples of the larger, broader categories of wasteful drugs that Capital Rx excludes from coverage resulting in savings ranging from 90-99% per switch to a lower-cost alternative.
+Click here to download our report to see various examples of the larger, broader categories that include wasteful drugs that Capital Rx excludes from coverage resulting in savings upward of 90-99% per switch to a lower-cost alternative.